ravicm/hello/cheflab.md

 #### **This part of Lab describes how to setup the Chef workstation and start creating workbooks and recipes**

 ##### Workstation:
 ### Create workstation
 ####  download  chef-workstation
 1. From the **chef downloads** site https://downloads.chef.io/products/workstation  <br>
 <img src="images/os-1.JPG" > <br>
 select the OS and download the required version <br>
-2. once download started, browser tab pause download and right click on the url, copy the link and run below command <br>
+2. Once download started, browser tab pause download and right click on the url, copy the link and run below command <br>
 ```js
 #wget https://packages.chef.io/files/stable/chef-workstation/20.10.168/ubuntu/20.04/chef-workstation_20.10.168-1_amd64.deb
 ```